S-Abdelnabi/Fact-Saboteurs/kgat/verification/readme.md

 ```

 # Running KGAT without attacks
-- Similar, but replace the test_path with the re-retrieval results (using the defender's verification model) of the attacks.
+- Similar, but replace the test_path with the re-retrieval results (using the defender's retrieval model) of the attacks.
 These files can be found under *postattack_retrieval*.

 ```
 python test.py --outdir ./output \